Jarell Quansah

 Jarell Amorin Quansah (born 29 January 2003) is an English professional footballer who plays as a centre-back for club Bayer Leverkusen and the England national team.

-Youth career
+Early life

-Quansah joined Liverpool at the age of five, from Woolston Rovers and Rope and Anchor FC in his native Warrington.
+Quansah joined Liverpool at the age of six, from Woolston Rovers, in his native Warrington.
+He is of Ghanaian descent through his father.
+His grandfather Samuel played for Ghana before emigrating to England in the late 1950s.